What is so special about analogue simulations?: Black hole simulations as material analogues

-To elaborate on this interpretation, it will be worth taking a more detailed look at Hawking’s (1975) original derivation.
-Starting from the scalar field operator $\phi$, the proof derives the expression for in-going particles using annihilation ($a_i$) and creation ($a^{\dagger}_i$) operators:
+An important feature of Hawking's (1975) derivation is that it does not specify a physical process by which black hole radiation is emitted.
+Starting from the scalar field operator $\phi$, Hawking derives the expression for in-going particles using($a_i$) and creation ($a^{\dagger}_i$) operators:

-where $\{f_i\}$ is a family of complex solutions of the wave equation $f_{ab} g^{ab}=0$.
+where $f_i$ is a family of complex solutions of the wave equation $f_{ab}g^{ab}=0$.
 In a similar way, one can derive the expression for out-going waves and waves crossing the event horizon as:

 where $\{p_i\}$ and $\{q_i\}$ are sets of complex solutions standing for two respective wave equations.
 By equating the two expressions for $\phi$, one derives that annihilation operators for outgoing modes can be rewritten in terms of the operators for in-going modes as follows: